Perth Stadium bus station: Bus routes

 As of 2019, ten bus routes service Perth Stadium Bus Station.
 These routes connect suburbs without train lines, and only operate before and after events at Perth stadium.

 With the opening of the Matagarup Bridge on 14 July 2018, route 661 was adjusted to service the bus stands near Matagarup Bridge on Nelson Avenue, East Perth.
 The opening of the bridge also caused the other suburban bus routes to change their bus stands at the bus station.

 As of 13 March 2019, the route 655 had introduced to adding in the bus services to Kalamunda via Belmont and Forrestfield.
 While the route 661 no longer runs in circular and start and terminates at Brookfield Place in Perth CBD, and moved back the terminus from Matagarup Bridge bus stands to Perth Stadium Bus Station to make the room at Nelson Avenue for Taxis and on-demand public transport.
 Those changes are effective from 24 March 2019.

+As of November 2023, The Armadale line shutdown has seen the withdrawal of the 661 with its last service on the last day of the Coldplay concert on 19 November.
+Instead more Red CATs will run to service the Matagarup Bridge instead.
+Additionally, a new route 651 will run from Armadale Station to Perth Stadium Bus Station, along with 652 and 653's terminus being shifted to the Matagarup Bridge.